Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

     return model
 ```
 <br>
-Once we have the testing logic in place - we want to put in place the specifications for the search!
+Once I had the testing logic in place - I wanted to put in place the specifications for the search!

-In the code below, we set the parameters to:
+In the code below, I set the parameters to:

 * Point to the network *function* with the testing logic (hypermodel)
 * Set the metric to optimize for (objective)